 [edit]Department stores became common with the Industrial Revolution and steam power.
 Many of them are located in a 19th-century neighborhood with a rail station and a grand old hotel.

 Department stores are large shops selling a wide variety of goods, arranged in "departments" selling a particular type of good.
 For example men's and children's clothes may be separate departments.
 It is traditional to pay for goods in one department before moving to the next, but computerised till systems often allow paying elsewhere.
-Traditional department stores usually are spread over several floors of a large building, and many have a grand hall at the centre.
+Traditional department stores are usually spread over several floors of a large building, and many have a grand hall at the centre.
 Department stores usually sell clothing, accessories, perfumes and beauty products and a wide range of other products which may include food, luggage, crockery, homewares, furniture, curtains and garden supplies.

 Stand-alone department stores started going out of fashion in the 1970s because of suburbanisation and the rise of the shopping centre, and it is nowadays more common for a department store to be housed within a shopping centre as the anchor tenant.
 The department store has continued to decline in the 21st century as younger people prefer to do their shopping online.
 Nevertheless, some historic department stores continue to operate in major cities around the world, and are often tourist attractions.